ujuadimora-dev/Afrik-kitchen/README.md

   - Used to commit and push code during the development of the Website
 - Font Awesome
   - This was used for various icons throughout the site
-- Favicon.io
+- Elephantsql(Progresql) for th storing Data

-- balsamiq
+-  Claudinary: This was use to store food images

-  - wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#
+-
-- Canva
+- Logo.com
   - This was used to create the logo in header
 - TinyPNG
   - This was used to compress the hero image for optimal load times